jevargasv/Gold-s-Paper-Company/README.md

 # Gold's Paper Company

 This is the first project for the WDF June 2018 Cohort.
 This is to create a dummy website for a fictional paper company that is modern and edgy for the client's taste.
 This also demonstrates the understand of using semantic HTML proper element targeting in CSS, jQuery and animations.
-My client is a mom-and-pop shop with a strong sense of family and friend values which my design of my website was very simple and clean with sans-serif text, dynamic image animations, warm colors, paper textures, and basic functionality.
+My client is a mom-and-pop shop with a strong sense of family and friend values which my design of my website was very simple and clean with sans-serif text, dynamic image animations, warm colors, paper textures, and basic click functionality.

 # Built With: